-“That’s not a trick of the glass, Mr. Helios,” the staff manager said, using his fake name.
+“That’s not a trick of the glass, Mr. Helios,” the staff manager said, address Jim by his fake name.
 “Light falls into his eyes, but somehow gets trapped in there.
 It isn’t reflected back out.”

 Loki shut his eyes again, snarling, clearly still in pain, though the lights had begun cycling down from their debilitating brilliance.
 “I would appreciate it, Mr. Carekeeper, if you would tone those blasted lights down!” the Whoticore said in a surprisingly civil and sane tone.

 “Only,” the sanitarium employee drew out a remote control from his pocket. “if you promise not to chew him up and spit him out again.”

 The lights came down and the owner of the previously disembodied voice smiled a very unfriendly smile.
 “I promise nothing, Karl.
 All depends on the manners of my ‘guest’.”